OptMist-Tokyo/DAEPreprocessingToolbox/doc/document.md

 `J = systemJacobian(eqs, vars)` returns the system Jacobian matrix of a DAE `eqs` with respect to `vars`.
 The `(i, j)`th entry of the resulting matrix is the derivative of `eqs(i)^(p(i))` by `vars(j)^(q(j))`, where `p` and `q` are a dual optimal solution of the assignment problem obtained from the order matrix of the DAE system
 (here, `x^k` means the `k`th-order time derivative `d^k x(t)/dt^k` of `x(t)`).
+`reduceIndex` can be applied to a DAE system only if its system Jacobian is nonsingular.

 ### Examples
 ```matlab